Dutch public broadcasting system

-The Dutch public broadcasting system (Nederlands publiek omroepbestel) is a group of organizations that are responsible for public service television and radio broadcasting in the Netherlands.
-It is composed of the Nederlandse Publieke Omroep (NPO) foundation, which acts as its governing body, and a number of public broadcasters.
-The Dutch Media Act 2008 regulates how air time is divided and puts the administration of the public broadcasting system in the hands of the NPO Board of Directors.

-In addition to the national broadcasters, there are also regional and local broadcasters in the Netherlands.
+The Dutch public broadcasting system (Nederlands publiek omroepbestel) is a collection of organisations responsible for public service television and radio broadcasting in the Netherlands.
+It consists of the Nederlandse Publieke Omroep (NPO) foundation, which serves as its governing body, and a number of public broadcasting organisations.
+The Media Act 2008 regulates the division of airtime and assigns the NPO's board of directors responsibility for administering the public broadcasting system.
+In addition to national broadcasters, the Netherlands also has regional and local public broadcasters.

-Unlike most other countries' public broadcasting organizations – which are either national corporations (such as the BBC and France Télévisions / Radio France), federations of regional public-law bodies (for example, ARD, SRG SSR) or governmental and member-based institutions with their own channels and facilities (such as PBS) – those in the Netherlands are member-based broadcasting associations that share common facilities.
-This arrangement has its origins in the system developed in the Netherlands early in the 20th century, known as pillarisation.
-Under this system the different religious and political streams of Dutch society (Catholics, Protestants, socialists, etc.) all have their own separate associations, newspapers, sports clubs, educational institutions, and also broadcasting organizations.
+Unlike most other countries – where public broadcasting organisations are structured as national corporations (such as the BBC in the United Kingdom), federations of regional bodies (such as ARD in Germany and SRG SSR in Switzerland), or competing government-funded networks with their own channels and facilities (such as ABC and SBS in Australia) – the Dutch system is built around member-based broadcasting associations that share common facilities.
+This model has its roots in the pillarisation of the early 20th century, in which the major religious and political groups in Dutch society – Catholics, Protestants, socialists, and liberals – each had their own associations, educational institutions, and media outlets.

-Their stated aim is to give a voice to each social group in multicultural Dutch society.
-The number of hours allocated to each broadcaster corresponds roughly to the number of members each organization can recruit (although this does not apply to NOS and NTR – see below).
-Since 2000, the system has been financed out of general taxation rather than from broadcast receiver licence fees.
-This is supplemented by a limited amount of on-air advertising (provided by STER), which has been allowed since 1967.
+The system's stated aim is to give each social group a voice.
+Airtime is allocated to broadcasters according to their membership numbers, with the exception of NOS and NTR.
+Since 2000, public broadcasting has been funded through general taxation rather than through television licence fees.
+This funding is supplemented by limited on-air advertising, provided by Ster, which has been permitted since 1967.
+Most public broadcasting organisations are based at the Media Park in Hilversum, located approximately 24 km southeast of Amsterdam.